rokithkumar/ATTENCE/README.md

 ```
 For complete information about MySQL Configuration please download this [PDF file](https://drive.google.com/file/d/1mx0s8rqFPvdBk5GFXLMuXOAWUlSJhwIg/view)

+## Studtents List Configuration
+Gather all the pictures of the required persons and name them as Regno-Name for example BE203-Rokith.
+And Save it to the StudentPhotos Folder

 ## How to Run the Program
 1. Install ATTENCE Folder
 2. Open Compiler